 Like other areas of our life, Parent-Teacher conferences can look different for a child with an IEP.
 Parent-Teacher conferences can be stressful.
 Most schools only allow 15-20 minutes, so you’re rushed.
-Chances are you and your spouse had to split up for the evening, maybe leave work early, a rushed dinner….and then add on to that that your expectations of the meeting were different from what happened and all around it’s no wonder we dread them!
+Chances are you and your spouse had to split up for the evening.
+Maybe you had to leave work early and eat a rushed dinner.
+And then add on to that that your expectations of the meeting were different from what happened and all around it’s no wonder we dread them!

 I think that one of the biggest sources of disappointment is mixed expectations.
 In my mind–the two main expectations should be: The parent needs to recognize that this is NOT an IEP meeting or even a mini-IEP meeting.
 If you need an IEP meeting, call for one.

-And, by all means, if you and your school do something that is totally different from this, and it works for you and everyone is in agreement with it, go for it!
+By all means, if you and your school do something that is totally different from this, and it works for you and everyone is in agreement with it, go for it!
 But I find that many parents treat conferences with the same anxiety and disdain that they do IEP meetings.
 And that stinks!
 I’m aiming to change both.

-Last year, for my non-disabled child, the teacher put a whole bunch of assessments and data in front of me….and then I wasn’t allowed to keep it.
+Last year, for my non-disabled child, the teacher put a whole bunch of assessments and data in front of me.
+And then I wasn’t allowed to keep it.
 Thankfully, he had done well on most of it so I wasn’t overly concerned.
 However, I was surprised to walk out of the conference without even one sheet of paper telling me anything.

 For me, my main focus or goal of the meeting would be progress monitoring.
 Ask for grades, behavior reports and maybe “In the past 90 days, do you feel that the performance is getting better, worse, or staying the same?”

 Ask the teacher ahead of time what you should expect, and should you bring anything?
 If you need it, tell the teacher that you would like a copy of whatever she is going to show you at the conference.

 “We have been working really hard on practicing handwriting at home, can you please show me some of her recent work examples?” or “Sammy is reporting that she gets these reading comprehension booklets to work on and they are too hard for her and she’s frustrated.
 Can you show me one of these booklets at the conference?”

-- Make sure you are registered for whatever online venues they have.
-PowerSchool and all that fun stuff….make sure you are signed up ahead of time.
+PowerSchool, Class Dojo, Schoology and all that fun stuff.
+Whatever your school uses, sign up ahead of time.
 I consider myself to be quite web-literate and even I have trouble with this stuff sometimes.
 But, do it, and look over your child’s stuff before you go.

-- Have a list of questions, but this is not a time to “empty the dam” so to speak and unload a ton of stuff on the teacher.
+But this is not a time to “empty the dam” so to speak and unload a ton of stuff on the teacher.
+If you need to do that, schedule it separately.

-- If the teacher gives you a bunch of serious concerns, it’s ok to say “Do you think I should request an IEP meeting?” or “Do you want to meet with me one day this month when we have more time?
+It’s ok to say “Do you think I should request an IEP meeting?” or “Do you want to meet with me one day this month when we have more time?
 This is concerning to me.”